sanalpillai/City-Tram-Conveyance-Management-System/README.md

 - Database system (e.g., MySQL, SQL Server Management Studio (SSMS))
 - Python for the GUI application

-## Security Measures

-To ensure data security, the following measures have been implemented:

-- Access control to restrict data access to authorized personnel only.
-- Data encryption for sensitive information.
-- Regular maintenance checks to ensure system integrity.
-- Logging and tracking of system activities for audit purposes.

 ## Contributions

 Contributors to this project: